tobeybill/TISATAFL/report/Report.md

 This above code was used to start finding the applicable alpha for each group.

-Despite optimizing, the director model was unable to fit the firms in the "huge" bin within any degree of accuracy.
+Despite optimizing our regression, the director model was unable to fit the firms in the "huge" bin within any degree of accuracy.
 This suggests that different determinants govern director compensation at giant firms.
 If we were to re-run the analysis, we would do more research to find different determinants.
 For the time being, we decided to omit the data because no meaningful predictions could be made.

 __Board of Directors Results__